stojk/yeaz-domain-adaptation/README.md

     * style transfer training between the images in the trainA and trainB folders

 2. *evaluate.py* script performs:
+    *  style transfer on source dataset images in one of the specified folders (testA or testB) using the pretrained CycleGAN weights from specified training epochs
+    *  segmentation on the style-transferred images using the pretrained YeaZ weights
+    *  evaluation of segmentation quality based on the segmented images and GT masks

+3. *predict.py* script performs:
     * style transfer on source dataset images in one of the specified folders (testA or testB) using the pretrained CycleGAN
-    *  segmentation on the style-transferred images using the pretrained YeaZ weights,
+    * segmentation on the style-transferred images using the pretrained YeaZ weights
-    *  evaluation of segmentation quality based on the segmented images and GT masks

-    Both parts of the code rely on the following input data structure:
+    All three scripts rely on the following input data structure:
     ```
         input_data
         ├── trainA